Hemlock Farms Community Association

-Hemlock Farms Community Association (HFCA) is a census-designated place located in Lords Valley, Blooming Grove, Porter and Dingman Townships in Pike County in the state of Pennsylvania.
-The community is located south of Interstate 84, and surrounds its namesake Hemlock Lake.
-As of the 2010 census the population was 3,271 residents.
+Hemlock Farms Community Association (HFCA) is a census-designated place located in Blooming Grove, Porter and Dingman Townships, in Pike County in the state of Pennsylvania.
+The community is located south of Interstate 84, and surrounds its namesake, Hemlock Lake.
+As of the 2010 census, the population was 3,271 residents.

 HFCA is a 4500 acre gated community that spans from Pennsylvania State Routes 402 and 739.
 It is the largest community within Lords Valley.

 Demographics

 History

 In 1927 William Brewster began acquiring the land that would eventually become HFCA.
 In 1963 Home Smith International purchased 4,500 acres for $700,000 in order to convert it from a private estate to a community with 3,726 lots.
 Individual property owners now own 95 percent of the lots on which more than 3,000 homes have been constructed, with roughly 1,000 occupied on a permanent basis, and the rest by weekend or summer residents.

 All property owners are members of the HFCA, which is incorporated as a nonprofit corporation, and which holds title to the roads, lakes, ponds, green belt and other common areas within the community.